-Our staff carry out many wildlife rescues and we have four wildlife centres who admit over 16,000 wild animals each year.
+Our staff carry out many wildlife rescues and we have four wildlife centres that admit over 18,000 wild animals each year.

-Download our rehabilitation factsheet Back to the wild (PDF 308KB).
+Download our rehabilitation factsheet Back to the wild.

 The RSPCA has developed standards for the rehabilitation of wildlife, with the help of people within and outside of the RSPCA, including our inspectorate, vets, wildlife experts and rehabilitators.